Catherine22/WebServices/README.md

 **ImageView + DiskLruCache**
 1. Download a url list.
-2. Check internal or external storage of the device and if the image has had cache, skip step 3 and show it.
+2. Check internal or external storage of the device.
+If the images have had been cached, skip step 3 and show them.
 3. Download each image from the list and try to cache them.
-4. Show images whatever it has been cached.
+4. Show images whatever they have been cached.

 Here is the example: [P05_Gallery], [ImageCardRVAdapter]

 **Fresco - SimpleDraweeView**

 Three ways to deal with images:
-- Show images directly by calling setImageURI (String url).
+- Show images directly by calling setImageURI().
-- Prefetch images and show them.
+- Prefetch images and show them at the same time.
-- Prefetch images before show them.
+- Prefetch images when the app launches and show caches if they're downloaded.

 Here is the example: [P11_Fresco], [FrescoRVAdapter]